NCP Flanders

 Other Horizon Europe calls with links to citizen science and public engagement can be found via the Funding and Tender portal by searching on these and related key words (consumers, end-users, societal engagement,…).
 More and more call topics under Horizon Europe refer in the impact section to inclusion of the public in the actions.

-Resources on missions and citizens involvement
+Resources on EU Missions and citizens involvement

 Other citizen science resources